-Interior and Lighting Design : Home in Pereau
+Interior, Exterior and Lighting Design : Colourful Home in Pereau

-New home construction - finishes, hardware, lighting, plumbing fixtures, furnishings, layout, cabinetry, millwork, and colour for a young family in Pereau, Nova Scotia.
+New home construction - interior and exterior finishes, hardware, lighting, plumbing fixtures, furnishings, layout, cabinetry, mill-work, and colour for a young family in Pereau, Nova Scotia.
 Click on any images to see all images full size.
-See below for this client's review.
+Please see below for this client's review.

 Home in Pereau - Deborah took our project on with great enthusiasm and was truly up for the challenge .
 We engaged Deborah with preliminary plans in hand with the hope that she would challenge us from the "status quo".
 Deborah was able to make suggestions regarding interior room placement and sizes, siding selections, window placements and sizes etc. From there she moved onto the finer interior details, trim selections, flooring and wall tiles, paint colors, fixture selections, lighting, furniture etc. The list of items and number of tasks seemed endless at times, but Deborah was up to the challenge and presented us with options within the appropriate timelines for each stage of our project, and most definitely challenged our status quo to enable us to design a home that is everything we could have dreamt of and then some! - Allan Melvin and Heather Galbraith

 It was easy to be enthusiastic about your home build, Heather and Allan!
 You both had great ideas and were open to being challenged to take a few chances.
 You engaged me to help you design a harmonious and practical home that would accommodate your growing and changing needs over the years.
 You also wanted my help to nudge you outside of your comfort zone to create a cheery home with an injection of fun, and together, we succeeded.
 Yours is a happy home - perfect for you and your growing family!
 Your kind and thoughtful review means a great deal to me.
 Thank you!